sirosen/sirosen.github.io/_posts/2025-09-04-editor-myths.md

 There will be hot takes about 30 year old software.
 Let's get into it.

-## Myth: Editors Are Tools for Editing Text Files
+## Myth: Editors Are Just Tools for Editing Text Files

 We call these tools "text editors" and abbreviate it to "editor" for short.
 And sure, there are some of them which really _do_ exclusively work on editing text.